PowerCommands/KubernetesTutorials/README.md

 - [ ] Visual Code

 ### WSL2
-Docker Desktop works best on Windows using WSL2, I first try to install it using the Hyper-V option as I already using Hyper-V for virtual matchines.
+Docker Desktop works best on Windows using WSL2, I first try to install it using the Hyper-V option as I already using Hyper-V for virtual machines.
 But for some unknown reason I did not get this to work on my Windows 11 machine so I retried with the recommended WSL2 option instead.
 (I know understand why it is the recommended choice)

 Docker will enable the WSL2 feature on your machine for you BUT!
 You should really install WSL2 first before you even install Docker Desktop.